 Groups of all ages that have taken Los Angeles whale watching cruises have found their experiences to be both enjoyable and educational.
 Biologists from the Aquarium of the Pacific and experienced staff provide engaging commentary and narratives.
 Learn about different species of whales and dolphins while watching dolphins frolic back and forth.
 Sometimes they even travel with the boat, jumping in and out of the water.

 Our ships have comfortable accommodations that include lounge areas with snacks and drinks provided by our galley service.
 We also have lavatories and expansive deck areas for viewing and photographing the scenic wildlife and coast of Los Angeles.

 Booking your unforgettable Los Angeles whale watching excursion is quick and easy.
 Group reservations may be made over the phone, purchased on our website by credit card or purchase orders.
 We recommend making your group reservations as early as possible as dates begin to fill up rather rapidly as the migration season approaches.

-A Harbor Breeze Cruises’ whale watching trip in Los Angeles is truly a memorable experience for all ages!
+A Harbor Breeze Cruises Los Angeles whale watching trip is truly a memorable experience for all ages!
 Call for reservations or information on how to best prepare for your trip, or to discuss the beautiful wildlife you might see out on the water.
-We’ll be happy to hear from you, and we’ll be sure to provide your group with the most extensive and informative whale watching cruise available in Los Angeles.
+We’ll be happy to hear from you, and we’ll be sure to provide your group with the most extensive and informative Los Angeles whale watching cruise available in Los Angeles.
 Come join the fun and excitement that we experience every day and view one of nature’s most incredible mammals.
 You won’t soon forget your one of a kind LA whale watching tour with Harbor Breeze Cruises!

 1150 Nagoya Way